Warning signs you have cockroaches

 They Live Nearby

 First of all, it’s important to know if you’re at risk.
 Although cockroaches live around the world in many different types of climates, some areas are friendlier to them than others.
-If you live in a warm region with many insects, you know that others in your area have had roach problems, or you’ve struggled with infestations in the past, it’s important to keep a close eye.
+If you live in a warm region with many insects, you know that others in your area have had roach problems, or if you’ve struggled with infestations in the past, it’s important to keep a close eye.

 They Leave Droppings